 Whether you enjoy the view from Cleveland's Edgewater State Park, on the city's near west side, or Mentor Headlands Beach on the far east side, the sunset over Lake Erie and the Maumee River is one of the loveliest views in town.
 In the warmer months, bring a picnic dinner and dine as you watch the sun sink unobstructed into the horizon.
-Or, stroll hand-in-hand along the beach and enjoy the view.Continue to 9 of 12 below.
+Or, stroll hand-in-hand along the beach and enjoy the view.

-Visitors can tour the seven blockhouses, five cannon batteries and explore the new visitors' center.
+Visitors can tour the seven blockhouses, five cannon batteries, and the visitors' center.
 The Fort is open from April 1 to October 31.
 The site hosts frequent re-enactments during the season, including the Independence Day celebration and Ghosts on the Garrison (the last two weeks of October.)

 The casino features 125,000 square feet of gaming space, including 2,000 slots, 60 gaming tables, and a poker room.
 In addition, Hollywood Casino Toledo has a sports bar, three restaurants, and a lounge.
 Adjacent to the casino is a five-story parking garage with space for more than 2,500 cars.
 The casino is located on Miami Street, just off of I-75 near the Maumee River.